khaledh/bitflow/13_tidying_up.md

 * We tidied up our code by moving functions to dedicated modules: cpu, screen, and task.
 * We linked all kernel modules right after the main kernel module.
 * We learned that we cannot call kernel functions directly from loaded tasks.

+### Next

+We've made it so far without printing much to screen.
+We're going to take a break from tasks and add a screen routine to display strings and numbers (both in decimal and hex), which should help us put more detailed info on screen about what the kernel is doing.